Registration for FIRST® LEGO® League 2018-19 "INTO ORBITSM" is now open!

 - Entry into one of the Regional Tournaments.

-IMPORTANT NOTE: The challenge kits (mat and missions) will not arrive at the IET until August, so please be patient and as we get them we will deliver them to your school.
+IMPORTANT NOTE: The challenge kits (mat and missions) will not arrive at the IET until August, so please be patient - the first dispatch date to schools will be 13th August and every Monday thereafter.

 If you would like to enter two teams but only require one Challenge Set for them to share, you can apply a 50 per cent discount on your second team's registration fee to reflect the cost saved on the Set.
 This offer is limited to one discounted registration per school/organisation.